 print(" Complete!")

-Now that we've completed the implementation, let's deploy it to AgentCore Runtime.
+Now that we have our implementation, let's deploy it to AgentCore Runtime.
 The deployment procedure is also described in the official documentation.

 Creating a Cognito User Pool

-JWT tokens are required for authentication with AgentCore Runtime.
-The starter toolkit provides a setup-cognito command for Cognito setup, so we'll use this.
+JWT tokens are required for authentication to AgentCore Runtime.
+The starter toolkit provides a setup-cognito command for Cognito setup, so we'll use that.

 agentcore identity setup-cognito